NathanKell/AeroGUI/Readme_AeroGUI.txt

 Use:
 Press (mod) I (that's I as in India) during flight to show the GUI.
 Mod is Alt on PC, RShift on Linux, etc.

+v3:
+* Update for KSP 1.0.5.
+* Show Cd*S and Cl*S and ballistic coefficient for current attitude.

 v2:
 * Brought Mach/EAS/TV to top.
 * Added setttings file (set key, toggle keybind uses modifier key, toggle WinterOwlMode).